RHIT-CSSE/csse332/docs/checkpoint2.md

 # Submission

-Please submit the following to the moodle dropbox by the 5:00 on the last day of
+Please submit the following to the moodle dropbox by 5:00 pm on the last day of finals (Thursday May 27):
-finals:
 - Your project source code (so far, we've been using `project.c`)
 - Your makefile
+- Your test files
 - A project report (in PDF format) that contains the following:
   - An overview of your design (one paragraph)
   - A list of your design decisions, along with justification for each design decision (one paragraph per design decision)
-  - A list of the challenges you faced, along with a description of how you overcame (or did not) the challenge.
+  - A list of the challenges you faced, along with a description of how you overcame (or did not overcome) the challenge.
   - A description of your testing environment along with screenshots showing your test cases.
-I suggested your record a video of your test cases to explain them to me, but that is optional, screenshots will do.
+I suggest your record a video of your test cases to explain them to me, but that is optional, screenshots will do.

 If you were not able to complete the project, then please include a detailed